es1024/api-query/README.md

 `--max-concurrent` specifies the maximum number of concurrently running statements.

 `--compile-only` causes the generated Python program to only be printed to stdout, instead of being run.

+`--http-rate-limit` is the maximum number of HTTP requests sent per second (on average).

+`--http-retry-count` is the maximum number of times HTTP requests will be retried.
+The time between retries starts with the value of `--http-base-delay` (in seconds), and follows binary exponential backoff until it hits `--http-max-delay` (in seconds).

 ## Query Format